 By the time of Confederation 19 years later, there were 110 McGill law graduates working across the country, including two future Prime Ministers - Sir John Joseph Caldwell Abbott and Sir Wilfrid Laurier - and Father of Confederation Thomas d'Arcy McGee, who would later bear the distinction of being the only Canadian political figure ever assassinated while in office.

-Over the past 150 years, McGill's faculty of law graduates have served on a number of courts, including eight at the Supreme Court of Canada level, held political office right up to Prime Minister, and assumed leading positions in academia and business.
+McGill's Law graduates have served on a number of courts, including eleven at the Supreme Court of Canada level, held political office right up to Prime Minister, and assumed leading positions in academia and business.
 It is this breadth, as well as depth, of interest and ability that helps distinguish McGill from other law schools in Canada.
 McGill Law professors have always played a key role in the development of the law, both nationally and internationally, and have been front and center in the fight for human rights as well.

-This tradition was born with first Dean Charles Dewey Day, who was one of three Commissioners responsible for drafting the 1866 Civil Code of Lower Canada, which remained the primary expression of Quebec law until the early 1990s.
+This tradition was born with University Chancellor Charles Dewey Day, who was one of three Commissioners responsible for drafting the 1866 Civil Code of Lower Canada, which remained the primary expression of Quebec law until the early 1990s.

 When the time came to revise the Code in the 1960s and 70s, another McGill Law professor, Paul-André Crépeau, became the president and animating spirit of the Civil Code Revision Office.
 In the century between Day and Crépeau, a number of distinguished civilian scholars - Lafleur, Walton, Marler, Wainwright, Baudouin and Migneault among them - were associated with the Faculty.